Fly-tipping victim's 50,000 thanks to crowdfunding stranger

 Fly-tipped waste in a field

-The NFU has been pushing the farmer’s case in the media and engaging with MPs, Police and Crime Commissioners, police leaders, councillors and the Environment Agency since the fly-tip happened on a farm in St Albans last summer.
+Since the fly-tip last summer, which includes hazardous waste, the NFU has been pushing the farmer’s case in the media, engaging with leading figures in government, MPs, Police and Crime Commissioners, police leaders, councillors and the Environment Agency.

 The farmer said he has been given different quotes for the cost of clearing the rubbish, ranging from £40,000 to close to £50,000.